pdlfs/mercury-runner/README.md

 that the the hosts used with MPI ("--host h0,h1") match the hosts used in the mercury URLs ("bmi+tcp://h0:5555") or the connection will fail.

+The "-s" option can be used to save an extra copy of the mercury-runner output to the given file.
+When running in MPI mode (-M), the rank numbers are appended to the filename (for example, "-s /tmp/log" would generate "/tmp/log.0" from rank 0 and "/tmp/log.1" from rank 1).

 # to compile